SuyuZ1/Flappy-Bird/README.md

 Below are some screenshots from ShadowFlap gameplay:

 ![Start Screen](images/start_screen.png)
-*The start screen prompting the player to begin.*
+*The start screen prompts the player to begin.*

 ![Level 0 Gameplay](images/level0_gameplay.png)
 *The bird navigating through pipes in Level 0.*